The Aspects of Public Benefit

 • Give rise to exceptional occasional personal benefit.

-Each researcher’s purpose should be for the public benefit.
+Each potential grantee’s purpose should be for the public’s benefit.

-Many researchers have more than one purpose.
-Where that is the case, Zito Group will look at each purpose on its own to decide if it for the public benefit.
-The public benefit of one purpose could be applied to make up for any need of public benefit in another.
+Many firms have more than one purpose.
+Where that is the case, Kayndrex will look at each purpose on its own to decide if it is for the public’s benefit.
+The public benefit of one purpose could be used to compensate for any public benefit need in another.

 • Is beneficial